mvdwetering/ynca/docs/PROTOCOL.md

 ### Fixed volume

-Zones with fixed volume do _not_ give errors when trying to change the volume.
+Zones with fixed volume have a readable volume and do _not_ give errors when trying to change the volume.
 Would have expected @RESTRICTED

 ### Scene activation not working